 Tree-lined streets with no sidewalks give Menlo Oaks a rural feel.
 The area includes Vintage Oaks, a family-friendly neighborhood developed in the 1990s on land formerly owned by neighboring St. Patrick’s Seminary.
 Residents enjoy the larger size lots and peaceful location, without sacrificing the convenience of nearby shopping and dining.

 The Willows is one of the most family-friendly areas of Menlo Park.
 Known for its ambling, tree-shaded lanes, proximity to Burgess Recreation Center, downtown Palo Alto, and local shops and markets, it has grown in popularity with the rise of the tech workforce.
-Most homes are post-war ranchers on average size lots creating a close sense of community.
+In recent years, some homes have been remodeled or rebuilt, but most are post-war ranchers on average size lots creating a close sense of community.

 This area includes the neighborhoods of Suburban Park, Lorelei Manor and the Flood Park Triangle – all friendly, active neighborhoods that are popular entry points into the Menlo Park market.
-Homes in these neighborhoods have easy access to Marsh Manor shopping, local commute routes, and of course, the popular grounds of Flood Park.
+Homes in these neighborhoods have easy access to Marsh Manor shopping, local commute routes, the local high school, and of course, the popular grounds of Flood Park.